Jedrzej-Wydra/encryption/README.md

 ## History
 Some projects are born out of curiosity, others out of passion — and some because someone looks at you and says, “You know encryption, right?”
 That’s how this one started.
 A friend who teaches data protection asked me to give her students a practical intro to encryption.
 I told her — truthfully — I had no idea how it worked.
 But with a degree in theoretical math and a guilty conscience about saying no, I did the only reasonable thing: said yes and learned fast.

-What followed was an unexpectedly delightful dive into ciphers, modular groups, shared secrets, and how we keep "spicy messages" from prying eyes.
+What followed was an unexpectedly delightful dive into ciphers, finite groups, shared secrets, and how we keep "spicy messages" from prying eyes.
 It turned into a guest lecture, a full write-up, and a lasting appreciation for the balance between elegance and complexity in modern cryptography.
 Also: a warning that algebra can be dangerous once you start having fun with it.

 ## Google Colab